knpuniversity/symfony2-rest/knpu/episode5/hateoas-hypermedia-buzzwords.md

-# HATEOAS, Hypermedia & Buzzwords
+# HATEOAS & Hypermedia: The Buzzwords Level

 These days, you expect a tutorial on REST to immediately throw out some buzzwords: like hypermedia and HATEOAS.
 But I've tried *not* to mention these because honestly,